AllexPh/Elk-Stack-Deployment-Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 You have to update the host file in order to run the playbook on a specific machine.
 You can do that by typing this command: ansible-playbook install_elk.yml elk and ansible-playbook install_filebeat.yml webserver

--$ cd /etc/ansible
+$ cd /etc/ansible

--$ nano hosts
+$ nano hosts

--[webservers]
+[webservers]

--10.0.0.7
+10.0.0.7

--10.0.0.8
+10.0.0.8

--[elk]
+[elk]

--10.1.0.4
+10.1.0.4

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
 You have to run: curl http://[Public_IP]:5601.
 That is the address or domain for KIbana.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ sudo docker start (the container name) sudo docker ps sudo docker exec -ti (the container name) bash
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ sudo docker start (the container name) sudo docker ps sudo docker exec -ti (the container name) bash